mohd-faizy/06P_Sentiment-Analysis-With-Deep-Learning-Using-BERT/README.md

 ```

->:one: An introduction to some basic theory behind BERT, and the problem we will be using it to solve
+>:zero::one: An introduction to some basic theory behind BERT, and the problem we will be using it to solve

->:two: Explore dataset distribution and some basic preprocessing
+>:zero::two: Explore dataset distribution and some basic preprocessing

->:three: Split dataset into training and validation using stratified approach
+>:zero::three: Split dataset into training and validation using stratified approach

->:four: Loading pretrained tokenizer to encode our text data into numerical values (tensors)
+>:zero::four: Loading pretrained tokenizer to encode our text data into numerical values (tensors)

->:five: Load in pretrained BERT with custom final layer
+>:zero::five: Load in pretrained BERT with custom final layer

 >:zero::six: Create dataloaders to facilitate batch processing

->:seven: Choose and optimizer and scheduler to control training of model
+>:zero::seven: Choose and optimizer and scheduler to control training of model

 >:zero::eight: Design performance metrics for our problem